kcharters89/studio6portfolio/README.md

  - pay for firebase to use functions and angola ? (then use functions for login as well>)
 - sort
 - pwa
+I only did reasearch for searching in this sprint as i started a junior developer job, that also does ecommerce sites and helps companies with automating business task, using asp.net and asp.net core.

+### Sprint 7